Redistricting history and process

 Alabama has generally retained similar congressional configurations over the last five decades, but several key changes have been made as the state has transitioned from a reliably Democratic one to a Republican stronghold.
 From 1973 to 1992, the state adopted a congressional configuration that split Birmingham and Montgomery into separate seats; since 1992, it has tended to combine the urban cores of both counties into a single seat, joined together by nearly a dozen smaller, rural counties.

 In Alabama, the legislature has responsibility for redrawing congressional districts, and the Governor has the ability to veto maps they disapprove of.
 The current congressional map was approved along mostly party-line votes in the House and Senate and was signed into law by Republican Governor Kay Ivey.
 Democrats uniformly opposed the map, arguing it was a partisan and racial gerrymander.
+On June 8, 2023, the congressional map was struck down by the Supreme Court in Allen v.
+Milligan in a 5-4 ruling.
+As a result, Alabama will be forced to redraw the map for the 2024 cycle to include a second VRA district.

 The landscape of Alabama’s congressional districts is perhaps most defined by the sharp divide between the 7th district and the rest of the state.
 Following the 1992 cycle, the 7th district was redrawn into a majority-black seat; Earl Hilliard, a Democrat, was elected as the first Black person to represent the state in Congress in over 100 years.
 The presence of this district, mandated by the Voting Rights Act (VRA), ensures that the state has some Black representation in Congress; without VRA protections, it would be fairly easy to create a map with no Democratic districts.